-Alliance Manchester Business School, as well as its previous guises, UMIST and the Victoria University of Manchester, have educated some of the brightest and most successful minds in UK and world business.
-On this page, you will find a selection of some of the School’s notable alumni as well as the bright, entrepreneurial start-ups who are at the beginning of their careers.
+Alliance Manchester Business School and its predecessors, UMIST and The Victoria University of Manchester, have educated some of the brightest and most successful minds in UK and world business.
+On this page, you will find a selection of some of the School’s notable alumni.

 Simon Collins, Chairman and Senior Partner, KPMG: BA Economics